Panathinaikos B.C.: Giannakopoulos actual comeback, Ergin Ataman era and the 7th EuroLeague title (2023–2026)

-In June 2022, Dimitris Giannakopoulos announced his comeback to Panathinaikos BC.

-The 2023-24 season started with Panathinaikos appointing Ergin Ataman as its new coach for two years.
+The 2023–24 season started with Panathinaikos appointing Ergin Ataman as its new coach for two years.
 The deal was made official on 20 June 2023.
 Following this, Panathinaikos signed Kostas Sloukas, who instantly became the captain of the team after leaving Olympiacos.
 They also signed Juancho Hernangomez, Mathias Lessort, Ioannis Papapetrou, Jerian Grant, Dinos Mitoglou, Luca Vildoza, Kostas Antetokounmpo, Dimitris Moraitis, Aleksander Balcerowski, and, a few months later, their upcoming top-scorer Kendrick Nunn.

 In the 2023–24 EuroLeague, Panathinaikos finished second in the regular season and returned to the playoffs after a five-year absence.
 In the playoffs, Panathinaikos beat Maccabi Tel Aviv, winning the quarterfinal series 3–2.
 They qualified for the EuroLeague Final Four. where the Greens defeated Fenerbahçe in the semifinal.
 They then blew out Real Madrid in the final, claiming their seventh EuroLeague title.
 Kostas Sloukas was crowned MVP of the Final Four.

 About a month later, Panathinaikos also won the 2023–24 Greek Basket League.
 They beat Olympiacos 3–2 in the finals, coming back from a 0–2 deficit in the first two games.
 Kostas Sloukas was again named MVP of the finals.

-Although the 2024-25 season wasn't as successful as the previous one as the team was riddled with key player serious injuries such as Mathias Lessort, the team still finished the Greek League regular season undefeated.
+Although the 2024–25 season wasn't as successful as the previous one as the team was riddled with key player serious injuries such as Mathias Lessort, the team still finished the Greek League regular season undefeated.
 Panathinaikos also won the Greek Cup on 16 February 2025 defeating again their rival Olympiacos in the final.
 At the end of the game, Kostas Sloukas was once more named MVP of the final.